 It seems August is all about snagging a deal.
 Last week we celebrated National Bargain Hunting Week 2013 with a roundup of some of our favorite tips, tricks, and advice for finding a bargain on everything from clothing to washing machines.
 And this weekend it’s time to celebrate National Thrift Shop Day!
+It’s a great way to find clothes on a budget.

 If you follow Talking Cents, you might already know some of the deals I have scored buying used.
 Thrift shopping is like hunting for treasure; you never know what you might find!
 Thrift shopping is also an eco-friendly way to update your home or wardrobe and a great way to support your local community.
-Follow these tips for indulging in National Thrift Shop Day and scoring the best deals this weekend.=
+Follow these tips for indulging in National Thrift Shop Day and scoring the best deals this weekend.

 - Your first question might be where to even find a thrift shop.
 Use sites like TheThriftShopper and ThriftyPlanet to find a thrift shop near you.